Jasser1920/microservice/README.md

 ---

-## Contributors
-- [Your Name] (replace with actual contributors)

----

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the DevCore.